-MSSN 3403, World Religions
+- MSSN 3403, World Religions

-MSSN 4313, Cross Cultural Communication
+- MSSN 4313, Cross Cultural Communication

-SPCM 4313, Intercultural Communication
+- SPCM 4313, Intercultural Communication

+- BUAD 3103, Global Business

-Other courses must be approved by the Director of the Center for International Programs The student must achieve at least a 2.000 GPA on all course work included in the minor.
+Other courses must be approved by the director of international education.

+The student must achieve at least a 2.000 GPA on all course work included in the minor.